 The McIntire School of Commerce blends the expansive knowledge of a liberal arts education with the cutting-edge skills sought by today’s fiercely competitive global marketplace.
-Widely renowned for our longstanding undergraduate program, and a pair of pan-University minors in Entrepreneurship and Leadership, our programs are designed with an inventive, engaging curriculum that incorporates real-world business experiences of unparalleled quality.
+Widely renowned for our longstanding undergraduate program, and pan-University minors in Entrepreneurship, Leadership, and Real Estate, our programs are designed with an inventive, engaging curriculum that incorporates real-world business experiences of unparalleled quality.

 B.S. in Commerce

 Learn the invaluable skills to become a visionary leader ready to successfully shape the global business landscape with integrity.
 As a third-year student, you’ll tackle real-world problems for executives in the School’s hallmark Integrated Core Experience (ICE) program, an intense and demanding series of diverse courses.
 In your fourth year, you’ll choose your focus of expertise by concentrating in one or more specialized areas of study: Accounting, Finance, Information Technology, Management, and Marketing.